ideag/tiny_coffee/readme.txt

 == Description ==

 Ask your supporters to treat you to a cup of coffee, pint of beer or some other simple treat.
 It is a more creative way to ask for donations via PayPal.
+You can test this out live on the [demo site](http://gettryout.com/new/?template=tinycoffee&provider=demo&redirect=/).

 You can use this as: